 Money laundering is a crime so "What is money londring?"
 Money Laundering is to ensure that the money that has been acquired illegally appears to have been obtained legitimately.
 In simpler terms, it is the process of turning the profit of illegal activity into a legitimate income.
-Money laundering, which is the process of disguising the proceeds of crime and integrating it into the legitimate financial system, can also be defined as actions and activities aimed at hiding, covering, or showing the nature, source, location, status, movement, and who they own from the crime in order to hide their crimes or to provide a legal image to the proceeds of crime.
+Money laundering, which is the process of concealing the proceeds of crime and integrating them into the legitimate financial system, is also a method used to hide the nature, source, location, situation, and movement of a crime or to give a legal image to the proceeds of crime.

 Money laundering is essential for criminal organizations to use illegally obtained money effectively.
 The money laundering process usually consists of three steps: placement, layering, and integration.

 Placement: The first entry of illegal money into the financial system is its settlement.

 Layering: hides the source of money through a series of transactions and bookkeeping tricks.

 Integration: the money laundered is withdrawn from the legitimate account to be used, and the money is returned to the criminal from the legitimate source.